Free shipping for orders over 100€ in mainland Spain and Balearic Islands.

 What is Holm Oak Wood?

 The holm oak (Quercus ilex) is a typical Mediterranean tree, characterized by its robustness and longevity.
-Its wood is appreciated not only for its strength, but also for its natural beauty.
-Holm oak produces a dark brown, often brindled wood, with a uniform grain and a coarse texture, making it an ideal choice for applications where long-term strength is required.
+Its wood is prized not only for its strength but also for its natural beauty.
+The holm oak produces a dark brown, often striped, hardwood with a uniform grain and coarse texture, making it an ideal choice for applications requiring long-term durability.

 Properties of Holm Oak Wood